Kyle Stewart is a Registered Psychotherapist (Qualifying) working with LGBTQ2IA+ individuals, couples, and relationships virtually.

 What does all that mean and actually look like?

 First and foremost, I believe that you should have the strongest say in how your therapy goes, what is prioritized, and how we work together.
 So, I take what is called a “client-centred approach” to psychotherapy.
-This comes first and foremost to me.
+This is the most important factor to me in creating a healing space for you.
 The techniques below serve to help us in working through what you need to get out of your experience.

-Sometimes, the people I work with are in really difficult places where it feels impossible to manage daily life or to live authentically as your true self.
-In those cases, turning to cognitive and behavioural techniques like dialectical behavioural therapy (DBT) and cognitive-behavioural therapy (CBT) can help turn things around and offer you the skills needed to get where you want to be.
+Sometimes, the people I work with are in tough places where it feels impossible to manage daily life or to live authentically as your true self.
+In those cases, turning to techniques from dialectical behavioural therapy (DBT) and cognitive-behavioural therapy (CBT) can help turn things around and offer you the skills needed to get where you want to be.

 “When we are no longer able to change a situation, we are challenged to change ourselves.”